Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 ## A brief introduction to neural networks

 You may be wondering what the state of the art is for WBC image classification.
-The best known classifier (CITE) uses high-resolution images in addition to a technique called **deep learning**.
+The best known classifiers[^Habibzadeh_2018] use a technique called **deep learning**.
 You may have seen this term wielded with mystical reverence, but you may very well not know what it means, and so in this module's conclusion, we will make an aside to explain the basics of this method.

 **Neurons** are cells in the nervous system that are electrically charged and that use this charge as a method of communication to other cells.
 As you are reading this text, huge numbers of neurons are firing in your brain as it processes the visual information that it receives.
 The basic structure of a neuron is shown in the figure below.